danjan1234/Browser-based-Python-data-acquisition-APP/README.md

 </div>

 I'm trying to make the GUI generation process as standard and as simple as possible.
 The generated browser GUI may not be suitable for a beauty contest but should meet the purpose.
 To achieve this, the following philosophy is adopted: each acquisition program can be considered as a function of the outputs on the inputs at some controlled parameters.
 In one acquisition task, one fixes the control parameters, varies only the inputs and takes measurement of the outputs.
 Therefore, at minimum the GUI needs to have the following three components:
-1. One field for the inputs and the control parametes
+1. One field for the inputs and the control parameters
 1. A plot that shows the dependence of the outputs on the inputs
 1. A text field that display application status and messages, e.g., error messages